EDUCATION

-The Wende Museum welcomes students of all levels to visit and engage with the art and history of the Cold War in an interactive environment.
+The Wende Museum welcomes students of all levels to explore the art and history of the Cold War in an interactive environment.

-The museum’s education programs are provided free of charge and can be tailored to your curriculum requirements.
-Our interdisciplinary mission and exhibits make Wende field trips suitable for a wide range of courses, from Social Studies to English to Visual Arts.
+Education programs are free and can be tailored to your curriculum.
+Our interdisciplinary exhibitions make Wende field trips a natural fit for a wide range of courses, from Social Studies to English to Visual Arts.

-The Wende field trip experience includes guided interactive tours of our rotating exhibits and permanent collection, reflective art activities, and facilitated discussions.
-In addition, the Wende also can provide preparatory materials to review with students before your visit, as well as follow up activities to bring the trip back into the classroom.
+A Wende field trip includes guided interactive tours of our rotating exhibitions and permanent collection, hands-on art activities, and facilitated discussions.
+We can also provide preparatory materials to review with students before your visit and follow-up activities to bring the experience back into the classroom.

 School Tours